pandabytes/blazor-family-tree/README.md

 This is a wrapper library for [FamilyTreeJS](https://balkan.app/FamilyTreeJS) and it is only compatible for Blazor WASM.

-Current FamilyTreeJS version packaged in this library: `1.9.40`.
+Current FamilyTreeJS version packaged in this library: `1.9.44`.

 [Here](https://familytreejs.balkan.app/JS/List) is the release note list of FamilyTreeJS.

-See samples on [Github page](https://pandabytes.github.io/blazor-family-tree/) (CURRENTLY NOT WORKING!).

 # Installation
 Install from [Nuget](https://www.nuget.org/packages/Blazor.FamilyTreeJS).